We’re transforming our Lamoni campus undergraduate tuition for 2024-25 to $19,950.

 DPTP8601 Neuromuscular Practice I - 2 s.h.

-This course introduces examination and management of movement disorders and neurological conditions stemming from central nervous system pathology, with emphasis on Parkinson's disease, multiple sclerosis, cerebral vascular accident, and traumatic brain injury.
+This course introduces examination and management of movement disorders and neurological conditions stemming from central nervous system pathology, with emphasis on traumatic and acquired brain injury, concussion management, and vestibular conditions.
 Application of the patient management clinical reasoning framework to build on the student’s critical reasoning strategies is integrated through use of clinical cases.
 Lab experiences develop patient-centered management skills and recovery-based treatment techniques built on neuroplasticity principles for patients with neurologic dysfunction.
 Use of lifelong learning skills is expected.
 Prerequisite: Successful completion of Trimester 2 courses

 • DPTP8602Neuromuscular Practice II